Justdara/recipe-app/README.md

 ## Features 🍽️

-Add New Recipes
+- Add New Recipes
   Click on the "Add Recipe" button to sprinkle your creativity into the app.
   Input the name, ingredients, steps, and any secret sauce your recipe might have.

-Delete Recipes
+- Delete Recipes
   Accidentally added salt instead of sugar?
 No worries!
-Hover over a recipe and click the delete button to send it to the digital compost bin.
+  Hover over a recipe and click the delete icon to send it to the digital compost bin.

-View Recipes
+-View Recipes
 Feast your eyes on a visual buffet of recipes.
 Click on a recipe card to view the full details and start cooking up a storm.

-Contributing 🍰
+## Contributing 🍰

 We welcome all chefs, sous-chefs, and even those who have never boiled water before!
 Feel free to contribute to the app by adding new features, enhancing the UI, or fixing any bugs you spot.
 Let's cook up something amazing together!

-Bon Appétit! 🎊
+## Bon Appétit! 🎊

 Thank you for choosing Cook It Up!
 We hope this app adds a dash of delight to your culinary adventures.
 If you encounter any issues or have suggestions for improvement, please let us know.

 Happy Cooking! 🥂✨